art-framework/core/docs/developer/README.md

     /**
      * This method will be called everytime your action is executed.
      *
-     * @param player the player or other target object your action is executed against
+     * @param target the player or other target object your action is executed against
      * @param context context of this action.
      *                Use the {@link ActionContext} to retrieve the config */
     @Override
-    public void execute(Player player, ActionContext<Player, ActionConfig> context) {
+    public void execute(Target<Player> target, ActionContext<Player, ActionConfig> context) {
         context.getConfig().ifPresent(config -> {
+            // the target object is always wrapped in a Target<?> class
+            // this makes it easy to provide a consistent unique id across different targets
+            // use the target.getUniqueId() method if you want to cache something related to the given target instance Player player = target.getSource();
             double damage;
             double health = player.getHealth();
             double maxHealth = player.getAttribute(Attribute.GENERIC_MAX_HEALTH).getValue();